-Mobility of citizens
+Marginal note: Mobility of citizens

-6. (1) Every citizen of Canada has the right to enter, remain in and leave Canada.

-Rights to move and gain livelihood

-(2) Every citizen of Canada and every person who has the status of a permanent resident of Canada has the right

-(a) to move to and take up residence in any province; and

-(b) to pursue the gaining of a livelihood in any province.

-(81) See section 50, and footnotes (40) and (42) to sections 85 and 88, of the Constitution Act, 1867.

-(82) Replaces part of Class 1 of section 91 of the Constitution Act, 1867, which was repealed as set out in subitem 1(3) of the schedule to the Constitution Act, 1982.

-(83) See footnotes (10), (41) and (42) to sections 20, 86 and 88 of the Constitution Act, 1867.

-Limitation

-(3) The rights specified in subsection (2) are subject to

-(a) any laws or practices of general application in force in a province other than those that discriminate among persons primarily on the basis of province of present or previous residence; and

-(b) any laws providing for reasonable residency requirements as a qualification for the receipt of publicly provided social services.
+- 6. (1) Every citizen of Canada has the right to enter, remain in and leave Canada. - Marginal note:Rights to move and gain livelihood - (2) Every citizen of Canada and every person who has the status of a permanent resident of Canada has the right - o (a) to move to and take up residence in any province; and - o (b) to pursue the gaining of a livelihood in any province. - Marginal note:Limitation - (3) The rights specified in subsection (2) are subject to - o (a) any laws or practices of general application in force in a province other than those that discriminate among persons primarily on the basis of province of present or previous residence; and - o (b) any laws providing for reasonable residency requirements as a qualification for the receipt of publicly provided social services.

-Affirmative action programs

-(4) Subsections (2) and (3) do not preclude any law, program or activity that has as its object the amelioration in a province of conditions of individuals in that province who are socially or economically disadvantaged if the rate of employment in that province is below the rate of employment in Canada.
+- Marginal note: Affirmative action programs - (4) Subsections (2) and (3) do not preclude any law, program or activity that has as its object the amelioration in a province of conditions of individuals in that province who are socially or economically disadvantaged if the rate of employment in that province is below the rate of employment in Canada.